rsyslog/rsyslog/source/configuration/modules/imtuxedoulog.rst

    "integer", "1024", "no", "none"

 This is an expert option.
-It can be used to set the maximum input batch size that imfile can generate.
+It can be used to set the maximum input batch size that the module can generate.
 The **default** is 1024, which is suitable for a wide range of applications.
 Be sure to understand rsyslog message batch processing before you modify this option.
 If you do not know what this doc here talks about, this is a good